shafalam/shafalam.github.io/_posts/2020-9-27-todayilearnt.md

 I needed to escape the ":" twice.
 Once for the javascript itself and another for the css.
 So, I ended up writing this way `document.querySelector('["row\\:id"]')`.
 This time it worked. :D

+## 07.12.2020

+### The problem:

+I needed a data structure that can identify duplicate while inserting and can be retrieved by using an index.

+### The solution:

+First issue can be solved by using HashSet.
+I was aware of that.
+I just didn't know that HashSet can be converted into an `Object[]` array.
+Like this:
+`Object[] array = set.toArray()`

+After that, I can retrieve any value by simply indexing and casting to a data type. i.e.
+`int val = (int) array[i]`